Anteneh2121/Anteneh2121/README.md

+- ##  Hi there 👋
-- 👋 Hi, I’m Anteneh Bizuneh
+- 👋 I’m Software engineer.
 - 👋 I love to program, I love to learn and to build things
 - 👀  I’m currently learning Cloud developer at [Udacity](https://www.udacity.com/course/cloud-developer-nanodegree--nd9990)
 - 🌱 I am interested in software engineering
 - 💞️ I’m looking to collaborate on OpenSource Projects
 - 📫 Feel free to connect over antukassaw1@gmail.com
 -  📫 You can read more about me at [LinkedIn](https://www.linkedin.com/in/anteneh-kassaw-bizuneh-334430212/)

-##  Blog post
-* follow me for latest post  on [medium](https://medium.com/me/stories/public)

 <!---